Lucky Bamboo’s a fascinating houseplant that grows in water. It’s great for beginning gardeners. Here you’ll find Lucky Bamboo care tips.

 Topping the dish off with purified water.

-5- PESTS: Mine has never gotten any.
-Like all dracaenas, Lucky Bamboo is subject to an infestation of spider mites, especially in the fall &/or winter when the heat comes on.
+Mine have never gotten any – so far so good but that could change.
+Like all dracaenas, Lucky Bamboo is subject to an infestation of spider mites, especially in the fall and/or winter when the heat comes on.

 - Do not place your Lucky Bamboo in direct sun.